Punktum-dk/epp-service-specification/README.md

 ### `dkhm:authInfoExDate`

-This extension has been superseeded by the [dkhm:authInfo](#dkhmauthinfo) extension and is no longer used.
+This extension has been superseded by the [dkhm:authInfo](#dkhmauthinfo) extension and is no longer used.

 <a id="dkhmautorenew"></a>